San Diego County Pulse Point

 The PulsePoint AED app allows anyone in the community to submit an AED, including the exact location, description and photo of the AED.
 All submitted AEDs are verified by San Diego EMS professionals before they appear in PulsePoint Respond.
 When PulsePoint Respond issues a ‘CPR needed’ alert, providing the location of the emergency, it also provides the location of the nearest AEDs.

-Download the apps through Google play or the Apple App store, start registering AEDs with PulsePoint AED and win a prize!
+Download the apps through Google play or the Apple App store.
 Also, get trained in CPR and how to use AEDs and sign up to receive the alerts when your help may be needed.
 The American Red Cross, American Heart Association, and San Diego Project Heartbeat provide trainings throughout the year.
 You never know, you may just help save someone’s life!

 County, City, Fire Partners Activate CPR App